 Welder Qualification and Welding Procedure Qualification

 Welder qualification tests are intended to determine the ability of welders and welding operators to make sound welds, and are used in welder certification.
 Organizations qualify welders or welding operators for each welding process used in production welding.

-Welder qualification is testing performed on a weld to confirm that results meet the requirements specified in a procedure.
+Weld testing involves performing tests on a weld to confirm that results meet the requirements specified in a procedure.
 The results of weld testing are used to qualify a welder to a stated procedure, often as part of pre-employment screening or for welder certification, by ensuring that the skills of the welder meet code and/or the company’s standards.
 In the United States there are a number of organizations that have certified welding programs.
 Some of the largest organizations include the American Welding Society (AWS) typically dealing with structural codes for buildings and bridges and the American Society of Mechanical Engineers (ASME) dealing with boiler and pressure vessel codes.